Applies to: All products (USB)

 - If it IS listed in the USB Device Tree next open Applications > Utilities > AudioMIDISetup > Window > Show MIDI Studio.
 (On older Mac operating systems it may show the option for Show MIDI Window)

-- You should see your Controller listed by name, such as "Impulse."
-If you only see "USB MIDI Device" or "USB Audio Device" you may have this issue.
+- You should see your Controller listed by name, such as "Launchpad Mini MK3".

-- If you do have a problem with a "USB MIDI Device" note at the top of the MIDI Studio Window a drop-down box that says "Configuration" under it.
+- If you do have a problem with a "USB MIDI Device" note at the top of the MIDI Studio Window a drop-down box - this likely says "Default".

 - With the Controller plugged in click the drop-down and make a New Configuration.
 This will not work if the controller is not plugged in.

 - Once you make a New Configuration you should see "SL MkII" "Launchkey" or whatever device you have properly.

 - Next test your programs.
 You should be back to normal.
 Continue to set up any other MIDI equipment you have.